-A: To set the clock on your range hood:
+A: To set the clock on your range hood (digital units only):

-- Use the + and – buttons to adjust the minutes.
+- Use the light button to set minutes.

-- Allow the unit to sit for 3 seconds without using any controls for the clock to finish setting.
-The clock can only be used in 12h format.
+- Allow the unit to sit for 5 seconds without using any controls for the clock to finish setting.

 Q: How do I set a shut-off timer on my range hood?

 A: To set the shut-off timer on your range hood (digital units only):